-Travelling back through the millennia and you will find that many of the ancient civilisations have used hellebore as a medicine.
+Travel back through time and you will find that many of the ancient civilisations have used hellebore as a medicine.
 Traditionally used as a cure for paralysis, gout, and insanity, many species within the hellebore family are in fact highly toxic causing symptoms such as vertigo, swelling of the tongue and throat, tinnitus, and thirst.
-In extreme cases it can lead to slowing of the heart, heart attacks, stupor, and even death.
+In extreme cases it can lead to slowing of the heart, heart attacks, stupor, and even death!

 It’s these darker qualities that the hellebore possesses which have, over the years, helped to cloak it in a number of dark myths and folklore.
 Perhaps most recent is its association with witchcraft and its use in summoning demons.

 It is the ancient Greeks who seemed to get the most out of it.
 During the Siege of Kirrha in 585 BC the Greek forces poisoned the city’s water supply by adding copious amounts of crushed hellebore leaves to it.
 None the wiser, the besieged inhabitants drank the tampered water and were quickly overcome with severe diarrhoea.
 No longer able to defend the city, the Greeks mounted an aggressive attack, quickly securing the city for themselves.

 Having created many powerful enemies through his conquests of the Mediterranean and North Africa, it was only a matter of time before an assassination attempt was made.
 This turned out to be an inside job arranged and executed by top Greek politicians.